-Need your short story, novella or novel edited?
+Need your short story, novella or novel edited? written a story but not sure if it really “works”?
 I offer an editing and critique service to include suggestions and comments on pace, plot and characterisation too.
 I give constructive feedback in a friendly, sensitive manner, with helpful suggestions to make your fiction really stand out.

 Why hire a fiction editor?

-You may be a fantastic writer, but everybody needs a second pair of eyes on their work before publishing.
+You may be a fantastic writer, but everybody needs a little help with their work before publishing.

 I’ve been in writing groups for over seven years and have extensive experience with editing and critiquing short fiction, long fiction and non-fiction.
 I’ve worked on most genres but particularly enjoy literary drama, comedy/satire and travel stories.
 This is likely a reflection of my own work; I like to write dark, gritty social realism, but also silly satirical stories.
 It provides a nice balance!
 For more information about my work you can check out my personal blog here.
 I’m a fan of social commentary in my writing.
 It’s important to know what message you’re trying to deliver through your story and take your readers on an emotional journey, with a strong connection to the characters.
 I can help you bring your story to life and your message to the world.

-I thank my screenwriting experience for many of my own writing and editing skills for novels, stories and novellas as it teaches the importance of plotting and planning.
+I thank my screenwriting experience for helping my editing skills as it teaches the importance of plotting and planning.
 I plan on writing a blog to explain this in more detail so watch this space.